Tim McGraw (song)

 "Tim McGraw" is the debut single by the American singer-songwriter Taylor Swift, released on June 19, 2006, by Big Machine Records.
 Swift wrote the song with Liz Rose for her debut studio album, Taylor Swift (2006).
-Produced by Nathan Chapman, "Tim McGraw" is an acoustic guitar-led country ballad that incorporates the '50s progression and features fiddle, mandolin, and Dobro guitar.
+Produced by Nathan Chapman, "Tim McGraw" is an acoustic guitar-led country and country pop ballad that incorporates the '50s progression and features fiddle, mandolin, and Dobro guitar.
 The lyrics are about a summer romance that has passed: the narrator pleads with her ex-boyfriend to remember her every time he hears her favorite song by the country musician Tim McGraw, the track's namesake.

 Music critics praised "Tim McGraw" for its engaging narrative with memorable details and nostalgia-inducing sentiments.
 Retrospective reviews have regarded the single as a blueprint for Swift's songwriting.
 Rolling Stone featured it on their lists "100 Greatest Debut Singles of All Time" (2020) and "200 Greatest Country Songs of All Time" (2024).
 In the United States, "Tim McGraw" peaked at number 40 on the Billboard Hot 100 and number six on Hot Country Songs.
 The track charted at number 10 on Canada Country and has received certifications in Australia and the United States.

 Trey Fanjoy directed the music video, in which Swift's character and the ex-boyfriend reminisce about a past summer romance in rural Tennessee.
 Swift promoted "Tim McGraw" and her debut album with a six-month radio tour in 2006 and by opening for other country musicians' tours in 2006 and 2007.
 She performed the song at the 42nd Academy of Country Music Awards in 2007; included it in the set list of her first headlining tour, the Fearless Tour (2009–2010); and performed it on several dates of her later tours.